-Early in the concept phase of designing a website, it is critical to gather the needs of the intended customers: what are their goals, how do they conduct tasks and how are current websites aiding or hampering them?
+Before the concept phase of designing a digital experience or product, it is critical to gather the needs of the intended customers: what are their goals, how do they conduct tasks and how are current websites aiding or hampering them?

 For collecting the richest data, nothing beats in-depth interviews.
 These are one-on-one interviews where the interviewees are treated as the experts.
 Interviewees can be recruited, or they can be intercepted at events such as conferences or at stores.